Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Components/Loggers/File_Loggers.md

 title: File Loggers
 ---

-!!! tip "Profinity V2 IS NOW IN GENERAL RELEASE"
-    Profinity V2 is available now in General Release.
-If you have any issues or feedback please report it via our support portal or via the Feedback form in the Profinity Admin menu.

 # File / FTP / SFTP Based Loggers

-File loggers in Profinity are used to log native CAN Bus messages to a file, that can then be either stored locally or transmitted remotely to a FTP or SFTP server.
+File loggers in Profinity are used to log native CAN bus messages to a file, that can then be either stored locally or transmitted remotely to a FTP or SFTP server.

 ## Modes of Operation